The Right Attorney Makes

 As a noncustodial parent, you do have a right to protect your children if they are in danger.
 This is the only exception to the 48-hour rule.
-In this circumstance, you will need the assistance of a family law attorney to help you file a petition and modify the custody order.
+In this circumstance, you will need the assistance of an attorney to help you file a petition and modify the custody order.

-By retaining the services of a family law attorney, you can petition to modify a custody order.
+By retaining the services of an attorney, you can petition to modify a custody order.
 To do this, you need to prove that your living situation is significantly better than the custodial parent’s.
 The court will always do what’s best for the child but will not alter the custody order if both living situations are of equal quality.

 Virginia law is very strict about ensuring a child has time with both parents.
-At The Law Offices of Daniel J. Miller, our family law attorney has extensive knowledge of Virginia’s custody laws and can help protect your visitation rights.
+At The Law Offices of Daniel J. Miller, our visitation attorney has extensive knowledge of Virginia’s custody laws and can help protect your visitation rights.
 If your ex-partner won't let you see your child, our Virginia Beach attorneys can help navigate what to do next.
 When you schedule a consultation, our lawyer will review your case and strategize a plan based on your personal circumstances.

 Contact The Law Offices of Daniel J. Miller today to get started with our Virginia Beach child visitation lawyer.